-Artificial Sweeteners – Something to Consider?
+Artificial Sweeteners – “Not Good!”

 “Can’t get past the sickly sweet taste of this stuff.
 It’s definitely loaded with artificial sweeteners,” said another customer.